CommVault Faces Class Action Lawsuit Over Securities Violations

 Source: Globenewswire

-- Class Action Initiated: Bronstein, Gewirtz & Grossman, LLC has announced a class action lawsuit against CommVault Systems, Inc., aiming to recover damages for investors who purchased securities between April 29, 2025, and January 26, 2026, reflecting strong investor dissatisfaction with the company's financial transparency.
+- Class Action Initiated: Bronstein, Gewirtz & Grossman, LLC has announced a class action lawsuit against CommVault Systems, Inc., aiming to recover damages for investors who purchased securities between April 29, 2025, and January 26, 2026, reflecting significant investor dissatisfaction with the company's financial transparency.

-- Allegations of False Statements: The complaint alleges that the defendants issued misleading financial guidance throughout the class period while failing to disclose critical variables affecting annual recurring revenue (ARR) growth, leading to a severe distortion of investor expectations regarding the company's future performance.
+- False Statement Allegations: The complaint alleges that the defendants issued misleading financial guidance throughout the class period, particularly regarding the anticipated annual recurring revenue (ARR) growth for fiscal year 2026, severely undermining investor confidence in the company's future prospects.

 Trade with 70% Backtested Accuracy